Stakeholder consultation information (May-July 2024)

 As a small school, Heap Bridge will benefit greatly from access to a shared pool or resources across trust schools, greater and more formal areas of collaboration and a shared accountability for the progress and development of all our pupils.
 We would be part of a smaller family of schools (than we currently are within the LA) but working much more closely to the benefit of each other.

-Will the school not be vunerable if it leaves the local authority?
+Will the school not be vulnerable if it leaves the local authority?

 No. It is true that we have to consider safeguards to ensure that Hollingworth Learning Trust has the capacity to support our school if it joins the Trust.
 Afterall, HLT is a smaller body than the local authority and does not have access to the same financial reserves in the event of a crisis.
 This too is part of our due diligence and equally assessed by the DfE through the Regional Schools Commissioner (RSC) before a conversion is permitted to go through.